 At Pica8, we don’t take our “infinitely programmable” claim for PICOS lightly.
 MPLS, GRE, NVGRE and VXLAN tunnels can all be easily controlled using PICOS SDN.
 The product also takes advantage of OpenFlow 1.5’s User-Defined Fields, allowing PICOS SDN to look deep into the packets for next-generation real-time analytics, security and remediation.

-Pica8’s new AmpCon™ automation framework is a Cisco DNA Center-class solution for the deployment, configuration and lifecycle management of any number of open network switches throughout even the largest distributed enterprise.
-Based on the open-source Ansible project, AmpCon comprises a set of server-based tools that enables enterprises to remotely install and configure Pica8 software on hundreds – or thousands – of Pica8-powered white box or brite box switches across either a distributed campus network or an entire branch/retail offices access network.
+Pica8’s new AmpCon™ automation framework is a Cisco DNA Center-class solution for the deployment, configuration and lifecycle management of any number of open network switches in an enterprise campus.
+Based on the open-source Ansible project, AmpCon comprises a set of server-based tools that enable enterprises to remotely install and configure Pica8 software on hundreds – or thousands – of Pica8-powered white box or brite box switches across either a distributed campus network or an entire branch/retail offices access network.
 This can literally be done by a non-programmer with the push of a button using AmpCon’s Quick-Start mode.

-The Pica8 Automation Framework directly addresses the problem of how to install dozens or hundreds of switches at remote locations, such as retail stores and branch offices, with limited numbers of available IT personnel.
-It brings the concept of Zero Touch Provisioning to switch deployment at remote sites that lack the separate management network found in data centers – no “truck roll” or IT staff is required.
-Once the switch is powered up, it kicks off an automation routine, ultimately reaching out to the Pica8 Automation Server and downloading a pre-configured software image and license.
+The framework directly addresses the problem of how to install hundreds of switches at remote locations, such as retail stores and branch offices, with limited numbers of available IT personnel.
+It brings the concept of Zero Touch Provisioning to switch deployment at these remote sites that lack the separate management network found in data centers – no “truck roll” or IT staff required.
+Once the switch is powered up, it kicks off an automation routine, ultimately reaching out to the Pica8 Automation Server and downloading a pre-configured software image and license for that switch.

-That’s just the beginning.
-The Pica8 Automation Framework can take advantage of Ansible playbooks to automate a wide variety of processes.
-Top make adoption as easy as possible, Pica8 provides a number of these free of charge, and we are writing new playbooks for customers all the time – and we take requests.
+And that’s just the beginning.
+AmpCon can also take advantage of Ansible playbooks to automate a wide variety of processes.
+Top make adoption as easy as possible, Pica8 provides a number of these free of charge, and we are writing new playbooks for customers all the time – we also take requests.